 Family travel in Ireland during annual St. Patrick’s Day festivities in March including tips for making the most of your visit.
+(Updated 2023)

-The primary reason that we planned our recent spring break trip to Ireland was to satisfy our 12 year-old daughter, Emma, but it also allowed me to check an item off my own travel bucket list.
+The primary reason that we planned a spring break trip to Ireland was to satisfy our 12 year-old daughter, Emma, but it also allowed me to check an item off my own travel bucket list.
 Being of Irish heritage, we always celebrate St. Patrick’s Day and the idea of visiting Ireland for the holiday seemed like an (at least) once-in-a-lifetime sort of experience.

-This article may contain affiliate links which help support the site.
+This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

-St. Patrick’s Day
+About St. Patrick’s Day

 St. Patrick’s Day originated as a feast day for the patron saint of Ireland but now it is more of a secular celebration of Irish culture by both the Irish and the Irish-at-heart.
 In cities and towns around the world, St. Patrick’s Day is celebrated on March 17th by dressing in green, attending parades, listening to Irish music and often by drinking dyed green beer.

 St. Patrick’s Day in Killarney